3. Summary of material accounting policies

 3.3 Revenue recognition

 Revenue is recognized upon transfer of control of promised goods or services to customers at an amount that reflects the consideration to which the Company is expected to be entitled to in exchange for those goods or services.
-Revenue towards satisfaction of a performance obligation is measured at the amount of transaction price (net of variable consideration) allocated to that performance obligation as per contractually agreed terms with the customers.
-The transaction price of goods sold and services rendered is net of variable consideration on account of various discounts and schemes offered by the Company as part of the contract.
+Revenue towards satisfaction of a performance obligation is measured at the amount of transaction price allocated to that performance obligation as per contractually agreed terms with the customers.
+The transaction price of goods sold and services rendered is net of various discounts and incentive schemes offered by the Company as part of the contract.
 Revenue is recorded provided the recovery of consideration is probable and determinable.
+As the period between the date on which the Company transfers the promised goods to the customer and the date on which the customer pays for these goods is generally one year or less, no financing components are considered.

 a) Sale of goods: